-Small Wakesurf Boards 5′ and under: Smaller wakesurf boards are great for advanced riders and lightweight riders.
+Small Wakesurf Boards 5' and under: Smaller wakesurf boards are great for advanced riders and lightweight riders.
 These smaller boards are easier to maneuver and air out of the wave, making them the board of choice for most advanced riders.
-These boards don’t offer as much surface area as bigger boards, so they usually require a larger wave with more push.
-Visit our ballast section if you need help building a larger wake.
+These boards don't offer as much surface area as bigger boards, so they usually require a larger wave with more push.

 Ronix Koal Power Tail Wakesurf Board in 4'5 and 4'11- The Koal Power Tail is one of the most fun boards we've ever ridden.
 This board delivers the speed and agility of a small board with the push of a larger wakesurfer due to the increased size of the tail.

 Surf Style boards are similar to their ocean counterpart.
 They are thicker, more buoyant and they feature longer fins for a more controlled feel on the wake.
 We recommend surf style boards for beginners because they are easier to learn on.
-The Ronix Koal Longboard is a good example of a surf style wakesurf board.
+The Ronix Koal Thruster is a good example of a surf style wakesurf board.